World Wildlife Fund Inc - Funder Overview

 Up to $15,000 per year

-Available to community-based organizations in eligible countries including Belize, Bhutan, Bolivia, Brazil, Cambodia, China, Colombia, Democratic Republic of Congo, Ecuador, Gabon, Guatemala, Guyana, Indonesia, Kenya, Laos, Madagascar, Malaysia, Mexico, Mongolia, Myanmar, Namibia, Nepal, Paraguay, Peru, Republic of Congo, Suriname, Tanzania, and Vietnam.
-Application deadline: typically March 30, with notifications by early May.
-Rolling basis in some cases.
+Available to community-based organisations in eligible countries including Belize, Bhutan, Bolivia, Brazil, Cambodia, China, Colombia, Democratic Republic of Congo, Ecuador, Gabon, Guatemala, Guyana, Indonesia, Kenya, Laos, Madagascar, Malaysia, Mexico, Mongolia, Myanmar, Namibia, Nepal, Paraguay, Peru, Republic of Congo, Suriname, Tanzania, and Vietnam.
+Application deadline: typically March 30 annually, with notifications by early May.

 Environmental and Social Impact Grant